dfinity/orbit/GLOSSARY.md

 #### Station

 A station is the core canister component of Orbit.
 It is a trustless multi-custody canister that allows users to manage their crypto assets and operations.
-Stations are created by the user and can be shared with other users to create a multi-signature system for managing assets.
+Stations are created by the user and can be shared with other users to create a multi-approval system for managing assets.
+The station canister is the owner of the assets and is responsible for executing the operations requested by the users based on the station policies.

 #### Upgrader